 New Hampshire House grapples with coronavirus concerns

 CONCORD, N.H.
-(AP) — Concerns over the new coronavirus are playing out in the New Hampshire House, where at least one member is in self-quarantine and the chamber is being repeatedly sanitized.
+(AP) — Concerns over the coronavirus outbreak are playing out in the New Hampshire House, where at least one member is in self-quarantine and the chamber is being repeatedly sanitized.

 Three of the 400 House members missed the start of Wednesday's session because they had been told to self-quarantine.
 But two were from a town where officials now say there was no risk, and one of them joined the session later in the day.